alekangelov/color_hash/README.md

 ### Usage

-You can create a factory or use it with the defualt options
+You can create a factory or use it with the default options

 ```dart
 import 'package:color_hash/color_hash.dart';